MichaelSchmidek/Python-Forest-Data-Exploration/README.md

 The dataset in question contains information about features of forested areas.
 The data includes numerical variables (distance to XXX feature) as well as categorical variables (soil type, tree cover type).

-Through 7 data visualization tenchniques, we will drive understanding of this data and the trends that underlie it.
+Through 7 data visualization techniques, we will drive understanding of this data and the trends that underlie it.